odoo/odoo/doc/source/development.rst

   Event triggered after a user asked for a search.
 The search view fires this event after collecting all input data (contexts, domains and group_by contexts).
-Note that the search view does *not* merge those (or therwise evaluate them), they are returned as provided by the various inputs within the view.
+Note that the search view does *not* merge those (or otherwise evaluate them), they are returned as provided by the various inputs within the view.

 ``on_clear``